-The museum has a permanent collection of fascinating cultural and historical relics and arts dating back thousands of years, including collections of utensils, statuettes, and tools.
+The museum has a permanent collection of fascinating cultural and historical relics and arts dating back thousands of years, including collections of utensils, figurines, and tools.

-The exhibition tour and displays on the museum take you from prehistory to ancient times to the twentieth century.
+The exhibition tour and displays in the museum take you from prehistory to ancient times to the twentieth century.
 The collection also shows classic modern art from different eras.

 The museum has more than 860,000 pieces(!) in its collection, so you might even want to split a visit to this monster museum over a couple of days!

-In the tiny municipality of Melide, lies something very big, and yet even smaller; Welcome to Swissminiatur!
+In the tiny municipality of Melide lies something very big, yet even smaller.
+Welcome to Swissminiatur!
 The nation’s largest open-air museum and park, world-famous for its delightful miniature town!
 This attraction is among the best landmarks in Switzerland to bring young kids.

-With, the Monte Generoso, San Salvatore, and the San Giorgio mountains forming a mind-blowing backdrop, the park has rightfully been declared a UNESCO World Heritage Site.
+With the Monte Generoso, San Salvatore, and the San Giorgio mountains forming a mind-blowing backdrop, the park has been declared a UNESCO World Heritage Site.

-When looking for a scenic and serene destination that children will love the museum is the ideal destination.
+The museum is ideal for a scenic and serene destination that children will love.
 Relax and unwind in a tranquil natural setting, and get lost in the incredible details of this giant among miniature towns.

 The museum’s highlight is probably its miniatures of the Rapperswil Castle, Chillon Castle, and the Bellinzona Castle.
 Bern’s Parliament Building and Locarno’s Piazza Grande are also among the intricate miniatures.